In this Guide

 The neck joint features swivel steering for better maneuverability around corners and furniture.

 It’s bagless.
-There aren’t any maintenance costs with the Shark, since there are no bags to purchase and the filters are all washable.
+There aren’t any maintenance costs, since there are no bags to purchase and the filters are all washable.

 It comes with a wall mount for storage, and can also be stored on the ground with some convenient brackets, which allow the canister to clip onto the wand.